M0M0-D3V/Full-Stack-28-03-21/wk5/EXAMINFO.md

 - Possible written question but that is separate time ~10 min
 - Download all images, wireframes, pdfs, and copy paste instructions
 - Can reference your assignments and lecture notes/videos
-- Focus on Functionality first!
-- All Information types needs to show on templates
-- Need style match 70% - Save CSS for last
-- No helping allowed, but if you get stuck, you may ask for small hint from Monica, Nathan, or Alreem
+- Focus on functionality and red belt requirements first, do not spend a lot of time on CSS, until you have everything working, then attempt black belt requirements
+- Use a Checklist To Track Completed Requirements & For Testing

 ### When you are done with Exam

-- Ask for pre-check to know if pass/fail
+- Ask for pre-check to show exam to instructor - you will know if pass/fail
+- Otherwise, results will be emailed by Saturday night
-- Zip entire project and submit on exam page
+- Zip entire project and upload on exam page
 - VIDEO IS NOT REQUIRED
-- If submission does not work, Send Zip file through MatterMost to Monica
+- If you have a problem uploading your project zip, email the zip to mhong@codingdojo.com, nbell@codingdojo.com, and aabbad_p@mcit.gov.sa
+- BLACK BELT: Work on deployment after exam.
+You have 24 hours to send deployed IP Address in email when completed

+### AFTER EXAM

+- PLEASE SLEEP

+#### If you need to retake:

+- [] finish the first exam (you can work together)
+- [] demonstrate functionality
+- [] request new exam code
+- [] 2nd exam attempt next week by Wednesday 5-May